CIS1221-2023-2024/C5-CodeAnnotations/README.md

 ## Considerations

-### Computational Complexity
-We will discuss the computational complexity of the calculator implementations, analysing the efficiency of the algorithms used for the factorial operation.

 ### Execution Time
 Benchmarking and profiling will be performed to measure and compare the execution time of the Java and Python calculator implementations.